Low Level Programming

 allocated a single bit and the total array size is 16 bits, you'd have a

 problem.
 The compiler assumes you want speed of access rather than

 storage minimization, and normally that would be the right assumption.

 Naturally there is a solution.
 Ada allows us to specify the representation characteristics of types, and thus objects of those types, including their bit-wise layouts.
 It also allows us to specify the representation of individual objects.
-You should understand, though, that the compiler is not required to do what you ask.
-That liberty is unavoidable because you might ask the impossible.
-If you specify that the array of 16 Booleans is to be represented completely in 15 bits, what can the compiler do?
+You should understand, though, that the compiler is not required to do what you ask, because you might ask the impossible.
+For example, if you specify that the array of 16 Booleans is to be represented completely in 15 bits, what can the compiler do?
 Rejecting that specification is the only reasonable response.
-But if you specify something possible the compiler is going to do what you ask, absent some compelling reason to the contrary.
+But if you specify something possible, the compiler must do what you ask, absent some compelling reason to the contrary.

 With that in mind, let's examine setting the size for types.

 So, how do we specify that we want our array of 16 Boolean components to be allocated one bit per component, for a total allocation of 16 bits?
 There are a couple of ways, one somewhat better than the other.

 First, you can ask that the compiler "pack" the components into as small a number of bits as it can:

 type Bits16 is array (0 ..
 15) of Boolean with Pack;